766-Tianwei/the_java_file_I_made/README.md

 Variables of type int are used, so decimals cannot be entered (`otherwise an error will occur`)

-In addition, I put in a jar file, compiled by eclipse
+In addition, I also put in a jar file, by Graphic calculations.
+Java made, eclipse compiled